 Subnautica is relatively unique in that it does not fall entirely to the player to “make up their own story” as they journey.
 This particular game has a set story which you can progress, and has an actual ending, which is somewhat rare for a survival-action game.

-With all that said, it is actually pretty hard to find games to compare Subnautica to.
-To be clear there is a tsunami of survival-adventure, open-world games out there, but Subnautica carves out its own niche as being one that is nearly unanimously acclaimed.
+With all that said, it is actually pretty hard to find games like Subnautica.
+To be clear, there is a tsunami of survival-adventure, open-world games out there, but Subnautica carves out its own niche as being one that is nearly unanimously acclaimed.
 I have found a few that might scratch that itch for you though.

 Disclaimer: The games are not placed in any particular order.

 10 Subnautica: Below Zero (ETA: 2019)